 There is ample additional evidence that the NWNW of Section 9 was irrigated.
-Testimony from ElRay Balls at the hearing was that mainline was placed through a culvert under the road between the NWNW and SWNW of Section 9.
-Aston removed this culvert when he installed one of his pivots and had to cut a piece of aluminum mainline still in the culvert that always stayed there that was connected with an elbow.
-Fortunately, he took a photo (Exhibit 115):
+Testimony from El Ray Balls at the hearing was that mainline was placed through a culvert under the road between the NWNW and SWNW of Section 9.
+Preliminary Order at 9.
+Aston removed this culvert when he installed one of his pivots and had to cut a piece of aluminum mainline still in the culvert that always stayed there that was connected to an elbow to portable mainline.
+Fortunately, he took a photo of this culvert (Exhibit 115):